-Moreover, there is another reason that most green builders try to avoid using XPS: it is manufactured with a blowing agent with a very high global warming potential .
+Moreover, most green builders avoid using XPS because it is manufactured with a blowing agent with a very high global warming potential .

 If you are building a new home, there are two basic ways to install rigid foam on the exterior of a wall: The foam can either be attached directly to the studs, or the walls can be conventionally sheathed with OSB or plywood before the foam is installed.